Encyclopaedia Inflationaris: Basic Equations

 where we have defined\footnote{One may also wonder about the influence of the cosmological constant on this result.
 In fact, one can show that it leads to a negligible correction.
 Indeed, it simply amounts to redefining $\Nzero$ by

 which is clearly a very tiny modification (the subscript ``eq'' denotes quantities at the equivalence time between radiation and matter).}

 which roughly measures the number of \efolds of deceleration of the Friedmann-Lema\^{\i}tre model.
 From \Eq{eq:Rradw}, we see that the quantity $\ln \Rrad$ is not arbitrary since $-1/3<\wrehbar<1$ and $\rhonuc<\rhoreh<\rhoend$.
-As a consequence, the quantity $\Delta \Nstar$ is also constrained to vary in a given range, \ie $\Delta \Nstar \in [\Delta \Nstarnuc,\Delta \Nstarend]$.
+Notice that the range allowed for $\wrehbar$ might be extended to smaller values if one allows a phase of acceleration to take place at lower energy than $\rhoend$, such as in thermal or multistage inflation~\cite{Lyth:1995ka, Biswas:2005vz}.
+The quantity $\Delta \Nstar$ is also constrained to vary in a given range, \ie $\Delta \Nstar \in [\Delta \Nstarnuc,\Delta \Nstarend]$.
 Moreover, this range is model-dependent since $\rhoend$ or $\Vend/\Vstar$ differ for different inflationary scenarios.
 In fact, for each allowed value of $\ln \Rrad$, \Eq{eq:dnstarlnrad} must be viewed as an algebraic equation allowing us to determine the corresponding $\phistar$.
 Explicitly, using \Eq{eq:NofPhi}, this equation reads

-In general, this equation can not be solved explicitly (except for LFI models, see \Refc{Martin:2010kz}) and we have to rely on numerical calculations.
-Solving for each allowed value of $\ln \Rrad$, one can determine the range of variation of $ \phistar \in[\phistarnuc,\phistarend]$ and, therefore, find the corresponding dispersion in $r$ and $\nS$.
+In general, this equation cannot be solved explicitly (except for LFI models, see \Refc{Martin:2010kz}) and we have to rely on numerical calculations.
+Solving for each allowed value of $\ln \Rrad$, one can determine the range of variation of $\phistar \in[\phistarnuc,\phistarend]$ and, therefore, find the corresponding dispersion in $r$ and $\nS$.
 In this paper, this task is carried out for all the models of the \ASPIC library.
 Let us notice that it is compulsory to do so otherwise, assuming blindly say $\Delta \Nstar \in [40,60]$, would lead to inconsistent reheating energy densities, either larger than $\rhoend$ or smaller than $\rhonuc$.
 Clearly, this method also allows us to put model-dependent constraints on the reheating temperature.
-Indeed, for some values of $\rhoreh$, the corresponding $\epsilon_{n*}$ will turn out to be outside the $1\sigma$ or $2\sigma$ contours (depending on the criterion one wishes to adopt) thus signaling some tension with the data, see the discussion in the Introduction and \Fig{fig:nsRLFIintro}.
+Indeed, for some values of $\rhoreh$, the corresponding $\epsilon_{n}(\phistar)$ will turn out to be outside the $1\sigma$ or $2\sigma$ contours (depending on the criterion one wishes to adopt) thus signaling some tension with the data, see the discussion in the Introduction and \Fig{fig:nsRLFIintro}.

+Let us emphasize that the parametrization presented in this section is independent on the microphysics of reheating and we do not need to specify explicitly the couplings of the inflaton field with the rest of the world.
+In particular, preheating effects on the background evolution are already taken into account with the present framework.
+Furthermore, at the perturbed level, they cannot influence the shape of the large scale power spectrum for the class of models considered here~\cite{Finelli:1998bu}.

 Before closing this section, let us remind that, for each inflationary model, \ASPIC gives the expression of the first three Hubble flow parameters, a discussion of the mechanism that ends inflation and the value of $\phiend$, the classical trajectory $\calI(\phi)$, the CMB normalization $M/\Mp$ and a determination of the exact range $[\phistarnuc,\phistarend]$.
 Then all these information are compared to CMB data in the planes $(\epsilon_1,\epsilon_2)$ and $(\nS,r)$.
 This provides a powerful tool to systematically derive the predictions for the \ASPIC models and, therefore, to scan the inflationary landscape.
 In the next section, we start the systematic exploration of the category IA models that have been studied in the literature since the advent of inflation.